Are Electric Toothbrushes Bad? Brushing Beyond the Hype

 Electric toothbrushes promise a superior clean, but are they really better?

-Studies indicate they can remove more plaque than manual brushes.
+Studies indicate they can remove more plaque than manual brushes, leading to healthier gums and fewer cavities over time.

-The oscillating and vibrating motions of electric brushes can reach areas that manual brushing might miss.
+The oscillating and vibrating motions of electric brushes can reach areas that manual brushing might miss, such as along the gumline and between teeth.

-However, the actual improvement depends on individual brushing habits and consistency.
+However, the actual improvement depends on individual brushing habits and consistency, as even the best toothbrush won’t work if used incorrectly or too briefly.

 2. Technique Matters: Manual vs. Electric Brushing